jtyndale9/jtyndale9/README.md

 - 🌱 I’m currently learning **AI Model Tuning and Penetration testing**

+- ⚡ Next I want to make a pi-hole for my home network

 - 📫 How to reach me **josh.tyndale@gmail.com**

 <h3 align="left">Connect with me:</h3>